On the ordinary Hecke orbit conjecture: Introduction

 Let $E_v$ be the $v$-adic completion of $E$, which is a finite extension of $\mathbb{Q}_p$.
-If $(G,X)$ is of Hodge type then there is a closed immersion $\operatorname{Sh}_G \to \mathcal{A}_{G,n}$ for some $n$ (see \cite{xu2020normalization}).
-If $E_v=\mathbb{Q}_p$, then the $\mu$-ordinary locus is equal to the intersection of $\operatorname{Sh}_G$ with the ordinary locus of $\mathcal{A}_{g,n}$. \begin{mainThm} Suppose that $E_v=\mathbb{Q}_p$, then the prime-to-$p$ Hecke orbit of a point $x \in \operatorname{Sh}_{G,\mu\text{-ord}}(\ovfp)$ is Zariski dense in $\operatorname{Sh}_G$. \end{mainThm} Our result generalises results of Maulik-Shankar-Tang \cite{MaulikShankarTang} who deal with $\operatorname{GSpin}$ Shimura varieties associated to quadratic space over $\mathbb{Q}$ and $GU(1,n-1)$ Shimura varieties associated to imaginary quadratic fields $E$ with $p$ split in $E$; their methods are completely disjoint from ours.
+There is a closed immersion $\operatorname{Sh}_{G,\ovfp} \to \mathcal{A}_{g,n}$ for some $n$ (see \cite{xu2020normalization}), and the intersection $\shgord$ of the ordinary locus of $\mathcal{A}_{g,n}$ with $\operatorname{Sh}_G$ is nonempty if and only if $E_v=\mathbb{Q}_p$ (see \cite[Cor.
+1.0.2]{LeeNewton}).
+Recall that there are also prime-to-$p$ Hecke correspondences from $\operatorname{Sh}_G$ to itself, and thus we can define prime-to-$p$ Hecke orbits. \begin{mainThm} Suppose that $E_v=\mathbb{Q}_p$.
+Then the prime-to-$p$ Hecke orbit of a point $x \in \shgord(\ovfp)$ is Zariski dense in $\operatorname{Sh}_G$. \end{mainThm} Our result generalises results of Maulik-Shankar-Tang \cite{MaulikShankarTang}, who deal with $\operatorname{GSpin}$ Shimura varieties associated to a quadratic space over $\mathbb{Q}$ and $GU(1,n-1)$ Shimura varieties associated to imaginary quadratic fields $E$ with $p$ split in $E$; their methods are completely disjoint from ours.
 There is also work of Shankar \cite{ShankarEtranges} for Shimura varieties of type C, using a group-theoretic version of Chai's strategy of using hypersymmetric points and reducing to the case of Hilbert modular varieties.
-Shankar crucially proves that the Hodge map $\operatorname{Sh}_G \to \mathcal{A}_{g,n}$ is a closed immersion over the ordinary locus via canonical liftings, whereas we just cite Xu's work \cite{xu2020normalization}.
-Last we mention work of Zhou \cite{ZhouMotivic}, who proves our theorem for quaternionic Shimura varieties.
+Shankar crucially proves that the Hodge map $\operatorname{Sh}_G \to \mathcal{A}_{g,n}$ is a closed immersion over the ordinary locus via canonical liftings, whereas we use work of Xu \cite{xu2020normalization}.

+Last we mention work of Zhou \cite{ZhouMotivic}, who proves the Hecke orbit conjecture for the $\mu$-ordinary locus of certain quaternionic Shimura varieties.
+Our results do not imply his, but there is some overlap between the cases that we cover.

+A fairly direct consequence of Theorem \ref{Thm:Ordinary} is a density result for prime-to-$p$ Hecke orbits of an $\ovfp$-point in the $\mu$-ordinary locus of a Shimura variety of abelian type, at primes $v$ above $p$ of the reflex field $E$ where $E_v=\mathbb{Q}_p$, see Corollary \ref{Cor:AbelianType}.